 How form can be understood in relation to style is that form creates the pattern by its elements and where the elements have different functions.

 In an earlier blog “What is narrative?”
-I described how elements: a book, a mirror, a girl, a real world and a fantasy world, could be seen as building bricks and by putting the bricks (narratives) together a plot pattern was created.
+I described how elements: a book, a mirror, a girl, a real-world and a fantasy world, could be seen as building bricks and by putting the bricks (narratives) together a plot pattern was created.
 The function of the book as an element in the story was to point the girl to find a fantasy world.
 But it wasn’t through reading the book, but from being angry and throwing the book at a mirror, the girl should find out about the passage to the fantasy world when the book disappeared through the mirror (which surprised both reader and girl as the narrative pattern was built on a subjective approach).
 In that way, the book as an element in the story had a function to call upon the girl’s attention to find the transporter.
 If one likes to understand and compare how this kind of function (by how the book reveals a passage to a fantasy world) would look like in a game, one needs to look at how functions are motivated and justified and how motifs of elements add to the overall form.

 To build motifs in a plot pattern means that one gives elements (narratives) eligibility and where the significance of an element is repeated depending on its function to the overall form.
 This means that the motif of the book (in the story about a passage to a fantasy world) has to be established, which was made by a quarrel in the real world where the book as a function got its motif, which leads to another function, a mirror, where the passage to the fantasy world was revealed.
-So if removing the elements of a quarrel which caused anger where the book´s motif was repeated one would have to find another way how the girl should find out about the mirror (the passage).
+So if removing the elements of a quarrel that caused anger where the book´s motif was repeated one would have to find another way how the girl should find out about the mirror (the passage).

 To motivate elements relationships and their functions also apply to the style where technique and stylish choices need to be motivated by how it adds to elements´ functions.
 Let’s imagine that we should make a game about the girl (book, mirror, fantasy world) and work according to a plot pattern made for reading, style indicates by its technique that there other possibilities in how to create another form in games instead of turning pages when reading.
-What happens if we adapt the plot pattern about the girl throwing a book through a mirror to become a game it is most likely to end up creating a large scale of establishments of characters, environments, texts, etc., to expose the chain of events due to the motifs of the book that should lead the player to find the fantasy world in the same manner as the girl.
+What happens if we adopt the plot pattern about the girl throwing a book through a mirror to become a game it is most likely to end up creating a large scale of establishments of characters, environments, texts, etc., to expose the chain of events due to the motifs of the book that should lead the player to find the fantasy world in the same manner as the girl.
 It is here the example with Méliesè from the perspective of style and what it adds to the overall form gets very interesting as what Méliesè basically did was to remove meters of film by an accident with the technique leading to a “film trick” when a bus turned into a hearse without having to show what happened in between.
 This also tells about how artists, when building a pattern, also work with possibilities in variation and difference of elements´ functions with the help of style to create an overall form.

 To be able to see how style differs depending on which media one chooses, I will show how narrative supports style and form in a game.
 I shall try to not spoil the experience and only point out how two elements´ functions are motivated and how motifs are repeated from a game called “The last guardian”.
 But if you do not want to read anything about “The last guardian”, not even the slightest function of an element, stop right here and jump to the next part (and I will try to catch up).